Email Us

 Jan 19, 2022 | T&S

-In order to ensure the quality of optical patch cords, the following five types of inspection tests are generally carried out before leaving the factory.
+In order to ensure the quality of optical fiber patch cords, the following fiber optic patch cable testing tutorial is generally carried out before leaving the factory.

 According to industry standards, the return loss of Ultra PC polished fiber optic connectors should be greater than 50dB, and the return loss of bevel polish is usually greater than 60dB.
 PC type should be greater than 40dB.
 For multimode fiber, typical RL values are between 20 and 40 dB.